WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 -A replay aired of Lesnar attacking Cody.

 -Byron Saxton stood outside of Cody’s locker room.
 He said it’s not clear at this time whether Cody can compete at Night of Champions.
 Adam Pearce stepped out of the locker room.
-Pearce said he’s still be evaluated.
+Pearce said he’s still being evaluated.
 Saxton said there’s a rumor Cody broke his arm.
 Pearce didn’t want to address that specifically, then walked away.

 (1) RICOCHET vs. BRONSON REED